 Thinking about my adult daughter on her birthday

 I'm thinking about my daughter.
 Thirty-four years ago, Erin was born.
-I woke this morning and took my first breath with thanks for sharing time with her.
+I woke up this morning and took my first breath with thanks for sharing time with her.

 This temperament recording idea was inspired by our Raising Children parent study group.
 We looked at a longitudinal study of temperaments in children by Drs.
 Stella Chess and Alexander Thomas (Know your Child, Basic Books, 1987).
 They outlined nine temperaments that might shape a child’s personality and approach to life and noted these points: